-Generally, the card must be within about half a centimetre of the reader, but preferably touching it.
-It will usually work from inside a wallet, especially if the Myki ticket is in the closest pocket, but this isn’t guaranteed.
-It will often not work if you have other cards using similar technology (an RFID chip) in your wallet, because that confuses the reader.
+The card must be within about half a centimetre of the reader, but preferably touching it.
+It will usually work from inside a wallet or bag, especially if the Myki ticket is in the closest pocket, but this isn’t guaranteed.
+It will often not work if you have other cards in your wallet which use similar technology (an RFID chip), because that confuses the reader.

-One of the major unresolved problems with Myki is that response times are inconsistent and often too slow — sometimes readers respond in under a second, but too often they take a good deal longer.
-This has remained a problem since Myki was first switched on and it is not good enough.
+One of the major problems with the system is that the response times of Myki card readers are inconsistent and often too slow, particularly in buses — sometimes readers respond in under a second, but too often they take a good deal longer.
+Although new Myki barriers with faster response times have been installed at some stations, it is ridiculous that the problem is still with us ten years after Myki was first introduced.

 Why don’t I have to touch off on trams?

 There was an obvious likelihood of congestion on trams resulting from the number of passengers trying to touch on and off at busy stops.
-Consequently, all tram routes were modified to be within zone 1 (areas formerly in zone 2-only are now within the zone 1/2 overlap), and so you do not have to touch off if you are only travelling on a tram within Zone 1, because the default fare on trams is a Zone 1 fare only.
+Therefore, all tram routes were modified to be within Zone 1 (areas formerly in Zone 2 only are now all within the Zone 1/2 overlap), and so you do not have to touch off on a tram if you are only travelling within Zone 1, because the default fare on trams is a Zone 1 fare only.